 A String Orchestra Workshop

-Workshops will debut in 2018 to offer music instruction to aspiring musicians from New York City high schools.
+Workshops will debut in 2019 to offer music instruction to aspiring musicians from around the country.
 Focused on string instruments, Vienna Philharmonic Orchestra musicians will share multiple techniques to help the music come alive off the page.
 This will include knowing the background of the piece and the composer, following the markings of the piece, the use of tempo, and how to maximize the variation in sound through the use of the bow.

 A Side by Side Concert